GiraffeHUB/GiraffeHUB.github.io/README.md

 # Randoom
-The Best place for the weird and wacky
+The Best place for the weird and wacky pictures
+               IN DEV
+        more picture are being added.